The store confirmed the move after customers noticed a lack of meat-free products instore.

 Disclaimer: The opinions expressed in this article are prepared in the author's capacity and do not necessarily reflect the views and opinions of Plant Based News itself.Reuse this content

-Liam is a writer and poet from up north.
+Liam is a writer and poet from the north of England.
 His work has been featured in Gay Times Magazine, Attitude Magazine, Oh Comely, and The Huffington Post.
 He loves vegan mac and cheese more than anything else in the world.

 Since you're here...

 Plant Based News is a FREE service that receives millions of views each week on Youtube, Facebook, Instagram, Twitter, our weekly newsletter and this website.
 This takes a lot of our personal time, money and hard work.
 But we do it because we KNOW it makes a difference.
 If those following our reporting helped by contributing, we could do even more.
 Please consider supporting us so we can create further awareness about animal rights, environmentalism, ethical consumerism and the plant-based lifestyle.
 Not a false narrative - but information that empowers people to make better choices.